How to Become a Physical Therapist

 What Does a Physical Therapist Do?

-• Reviewing clients' medical histories
+• check-circle Reviewing clients’ medical histories

-• Providing ongoing, hands-on care and education
+• check-circle Providing ongoing, hands-on care and education

-"I always encourage prospective students to do some research to make sure the ins-and-outs of this job are a good fit.
+“I always encourage prospective students to do some research to make sure the ins and outs of this job are a good fit.
 Interview a few PTs.
 Shadow in clinics.
-Work as an aide in a clinic or two before you take the leap."
+Work as an aide in a clinic or two before you take the leap.”

-Dr. Alyssa Arms, PT, DPT, OCS
+Dr. Alyssa Arms | PT, DPT, OCS

-Popular Online Physical Therapy Programs
+Featured Online Physical Therapy Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-How to Become a Physical Therapist in 7 Steps
+6 Steps to Become a Physical Therapist

 Step 1: Earn a Bachelor’s Degree